GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as PUP.Watchdog.
+GridinSoft identifies the sample as PUP.Watchdog, part of the PUP threat category.

 Timeline